January 15, 2025

 1. Contrast

 Another factor that may increase the cost of a brain scan is whether it uses contrast.
-Contrast agent is a chemical dye that helps highlight some areas within the brain.
-In case of CT scan, iodine or barium sulfate compounds are used as contrast dyes.
-In case of MRI, gadolinium is the main component of the dye.
+A contrast agent is a chemical dye that helps highlight some areas within the brain5.
+In the case of a CT scan, iodine or barium sulfate compounds are used as contrast dyes.
+In the case of an MRI, gadolinium is the main component of the dye.

-For a brain scan with contrast, you’ll be given the contrast agent some time prior to the scan through an injection.
-If you are getting a brain scan with contrast, it will increase the cost by $100 to $300.
+For a brain scan with contrast, you’ll be given the contrast agent sometime prior to the scan through an injection.
+If you get a brain scan with contrast, it will increase the cost.

 2. Sedatives